mate-academy/react_phone-catalog/README.md

    - The products with a discount starting from the biggest absolute value;
    - `<` and `>` buttons should scroll products.
 4. `Shop by category` block with links to `/phones`, `/tablets`, and `/accessories`.
-5. Add Brand new block using ProductsSlider with products that are the newest according to the year field.
+5. Add `Brand new` block using `ProductsSlider` with products without a discount starting from the most expensive.

 ## Product pages